This is guest post by Gwen Mackey. You can follow her on Twitter.

 Planning for a great road trip with the family

-When my husband and I next decide to take on the open road with the kids, we know there’s a few things we need to prepare and plan ahead of time so that everyone is happy.
+When my husband and I next decide to take on the open road with the kids, we know there are a few things we need to prepare and plan ahead of time so that everyone is happy.
 Depending on your next trip, you may have a lot to plan or a little.
 Either way, planning is key, and preparing yourself for things that might not even happen will help to ensure your trip is as stress-free as possible.